 The systematic uncertainties are divided into experimental and theoretical.
-The main experimental uncertainties originate from the imperfect knowledge of the detector; the dominant sources are the uncertainties in the luminosity measurement, the lepton reconstruction and selection efficiency, the lepton and jet energy scale and resolution, the $q_b$ tagging efficiency, and the reducible background estimate.
+The main experimental uncertainties originate from the imperfect knowledge of the detector; the dominant sources are the uncertainties in the luminosity measurement, the lepton reconstruction and selection efficiency, the lepton and jet energy scale and resolution, the b tagging efficiency, and the reducible background estimate.
 The theoretical uncertainties account for the uncertainties in the modeling of the signal and background processes.

 Both types of uncertainties can affect the signal selection, cause migrations between the event categories, and affect the signal or background shapes used in the fit.
-All the uncertainties affecting this analysis are modeled as nuisance parameters (NPs) that are profiled in the maximum likelihood fit described in Section 10.
+All the uncertainties affecting this analysis are modeled as nuisance parameters (NPs) that are profiled in the maximum likelihood fit described in Sect.
+10.

 In the combination of the three data-taking periods, all theoretical uncertainties are treated as correlated across these periods.
-The experimental uncertainties related to reconstruction and selection efficiency, the lepton energy scale and resolution, and the $q_b$ -tagging efficiency are also considered correlated across data-taking periods.
+The experimental uncertainties related to reconstruction and selection efficiency, the lepton energy scale

+Fig. 2 The shape of the parametric signal model for each year of simulated data, and for the sum of all years together.
+The black points represent weighted simulation events of the ggH production mechanism for $m_H = 125$ GeV and the blue line the corresponding model.
+Also shown is the σ{CB} value (half the width of the narrowest interval containing 68% of the invariant mass distribution) in the gray shaded area.
+The contribution of the signal model from each year of data-taking is illustrated with the dotted lines.
+The models are shown for the 4e (upper) and 4 μ (lower) final states in the untagged event category and resolution, and the b-tagging efficiency are also considered correlated across data-taking periods.
 Luminosity uncertainty is treated as partially correlated.
 All other experimental uncertainties are treated as uncorrelated.
-Correlated sources of uncertainty are assigned the same NP and uncorrelated sources have a dedicated NP in the likelihood fit described in Section 10.
+Correlated sources of uncertainty are assigned the same NP and uncorrelated sources have a dedicated NP in the likelihood fit described in Sect.
+10.

 The dominant sources of uncertainties and their effect on the analysis are discussed in detail in the following subsections.
-The impact of a NP on a parameter of interest (POI) is defined as the shift induced on POI when NP is varied by a $\pm 1$ standard deviation from its post-fit value, with all other parameters profiled as usual.
-The relative impact of the dominant systematic uncertainties on some of the measurements discussed in Section 10 is illustrated in Fig. 3.
+The impact of a NP on a parameter of interest (POI) is defined as the shift induced on POI when NP is varied by a ± 1 standard deviation from its post-fit value, with all other parameters profiled as usual.
+The relative impact of the dominant systematic uncertainties on some of the measurements discussed in Sect.
+10 is illustrated in Fig. 3.